jxmot/reCAPTCHA/README.md

 To prepare for first use edit `site.php` and change the following as needed -

+* line 2 : unique identifier for this reCAPTCHA site,
 * line 12 : your reCAPTCHA *site key* goes here
 * line 13 : your reCAPTCHA *secret* goes here
 * line 22 : this where you would put the path + file for your specific use.
 For the first test leave this line as-is.